pulse-framework/pulse/docs/v4/docs/route.md

 - [signal (AbortSignal)]() _**optional**_ - An [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) object instance; allows you to communicate with a fetch request and abort it if desired via an [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController).

 ::: tip Note: Refer to Fetch Documentation for More Info.
-For more information on the options available, please refer to the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) page, as this is what is used under the hood.
+For more information on the options available, please refer to the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) page, as we use this under the hood.
 :::

 ### Response